 The nation’s response to the COVID-19 pandemic has impacted nearly every Ohio business in one way or another.
 As many companies struggle to make ends meet while observing social distancing requirements, others are seeing unexpected increases in demand for certain goods and services.
 It’s certainly not surprising to hear that toilet paper sales are up, but there’s evidence that people are also thinking long term, as many Lorain County estate planning attorneys are reporting an increase in requests for wills.
-To learn more, The Chronicle-Telegram reached out to local professionals such as a probate judge and several estate planning lawyers, including Andrea Kryszak of Kryszak & Associates, Co., LPA.
+To learn more, The Chronicle-Telegram reached out to local professionals such as a probate judge and several estate planning lawyers, including Andrea Kryszak of Kryszak Law Firm, Co., LPA.
 They shared their insights on how this crisis is impacting the people they serve and talked about why you shouldn’t wait for a tragedy to get your affairs in order.

 Pandemic May Be Increasing Interest in Wills